raniereslourenco/raniereslourenco/README.md

 - 👀 I’m interested in music, Dev, Ecommerce, Technology
 - 🌱 I’m currently learning React, Node, html, css
 - 💞️ I’m looking to collaborate on everything i can
-- 📫 How to reach me sende me a message
+- 📫 How to reach me send me a message